UPSC Mains - Overview

 UPSC Mains Syllabus

-The UPSC Mains Syllabus includes topics to be covered for all 9 papers which cover the compulsory paper, general studies paper, and optional subject.
+The UPSC Mains Syllabus includes topics to be covered for all 9 papers, which cover the compulsory paper, general studies paper, and optional subjects.

 UPSC Mains Language Paper Syllabus

 UPSC Mains Paper consists of two compulsory papers which must be qualified by the aspirants.
-Paper- A and Paper-B are the two language papers of the UPSC Mains.
-The UPSC Mains Qualifying Marks for Paper A and Paper B is at least 25% otherwise marks scored in other papers won’t be taken into consideration.
+Paper- A and Paper B are the two language papers of the UPSC Mains.
+The UPSC Mains Qualifying Marks for Paper A and Paper B is at least 25%; otherwise, marks scored in other papers won’t be considered.

 Check out the UPSC Mains syllabus for the language paper